marco20240618/v2pn/README.md

 I'm an android amateur/rookie, only care about usability.

-So this app is very simple, only for personal use.
+This app is very simple, only for personal use.

 It doesn't have fancy GUI settings.